ChainSafe/forest/scripts/benchmark_db/README.md

 $ ./scripts/benchmark_db/bench.rb <path to snapshot> <optional flags>
 ```

+If the user does not specify a path to a snapshot, the script will automatically download a fresh snapshot, then pause for 5 minutes to allow the network to advance to ensure that enough time will be spent in the `message sync` stage for proper calculation of the validation time metric.
+Also note that if `--chain` is specified, the user must provide a script matching the specified `<chain>` (the script defaults to `mainnet`, so if `--chain` is not specified, provide a `mainnet` snapshot).

 If the `--daily` flag is included in the command line arguments, the script will run the daily benchmarks specified earlier; otherwise the script will run the backend metrics.

 On many machines, running the script with `--chain mainnet` may require more space than allocated to the `tmp` partition.
-To address this, specify the `--tempdir` flag with a user-defined directory.
+To address this, specify the `--tempdir` flag with a user-defined directory (important note: the user must manually create this directory prior to running the script).

 To create a selection of benchmarks, use the `--pattern` flag (current defined patterns are `'*'`, `'baseline'`, `'jemalloc'`, and `'mimalloc'`).
 Using `--dry-run` outputs to the terminal the commands the script will run (without actually running the commands):